lrgresearch/gpaw-tools/installation/installationofgpawtools.md

     pip3 install spglib docutils elastic
     pip3 install requests

+If you want to use energy consumption measurement feauture, install:

+    pip3 install pyrapl pymondo pandas

 Also, lastly, it is good to use a job queue system when you have many inputs to run.
 GPAW / gpaw-tools can be run with task managers like SLURM.
 However, if you use your GPAW / gpaw-tools system on your local server/workstation, using Task Spooler is a good idea.
 It only works on one server for one user.
 It makes a queue, and run your commands in order.
 To install tsp command to your Ubuntu system, use:

     sudo apt install task-spooler